The opinion of the Court was delivered by

-July 14, 1919.
-The opinion of the Court was delivered by The defendant was indicted and found guilty of violating an act, now incorporated in the Criminal Code as section 896, which is as follows:
+The defendant was-indicted and found guilty of violating an act, now incorporated in the Criminal Code as section 896, which is as follows:

-"No person shall carry on the business of an emigrant agent in this State, without first having obtained a license therefor, from the county treasurer of each county in which he solicits emigrants.
+“No person shall carry on the business of an emigrant agent in this State, without first having obtained a license therefor, from the county treasurer of each county in which he solicits emigrants.
 Any person shall be entitled to a *385 license, which shall be good for one year, upon payment into the county treasury, for the use of said county, two thousand dollars in each county in which he operates or solicits emigrants, for each year so engaged.
-Any person doing business of an emigrant agent without having first obtained said license, shall be deemed guilty of a misdemeanor. * * * The term `emigrant agent,' as contemplated in this act, shall be construed to mean, any person engaged in hiring laborers and soliciting emigrants in this State, to be employed beyond the limits of the same."
+Any person doing business of an emigrant agent without having first obtained said license, shall be deemed guilty of a misdemeanor. * * * The term ‘emigrant agent,’ as contemplated in this act, shall be construed to mean, any person engaged in hiring laborers and soliciting emigrants in this State, to be employed beyond the limits of the same.”

 The appellant’s first exception is as follows:

-"Because, it is respectfully submitted, his Honor erred in refusing to quash the indictment in this case, upon the grounds that the act of the legislature upon which the indictment was drawn was unconstitutional, in that (1) it undertook to prohibit an act or acts by itself recognized to be lawful, and in that (2) it placed upon a business a license fee, which was not a graduated license fee, but a prohibitory and discriminating license fee, in violation of the provisions of section 1 of article X of the Constitution, for the State of South Carolina 1895."
+“Because, it is respectfully submitted, his Honor erred in refusing to quash the indictment in this case, upon the grounds that the act of the legislature upon which the indictment was drawn was unconstitutional, in that (1) it undertook to prohibit an act or acts by itself recognized to be lawful, and in that (2) it placed upon a business a license fee, which was not a graduated license fee, but a prohibitory and discriminating license fee, in violation of'the provisions of section 1 of article X of the Constitution, for the State of South Carlina 1895.”

-This proposition is also sustained by the case of Williamsv.
-Fears,
+This proposition is also sustained by the case of

-"It would seem, moreover, that the business itself is of such a nature and importance as to justify the exercise of the police power in its regulation."
+“It would seem, moreover, that the busines sitself is of such a nature and importance as to justify the exercise of the police power in its regulation.”

 We proceed to the consideration of the second ground of unconstitutionality mentioned in the exception.